jwarz/data-scientists-tools/introduction_to_the_tidyverse/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

+Great!
+Notice the points are more spread out on the x-axis.
+This makes it easy to see that there isn’t a correlation between population and life expectancy.

 ## Putting the x- and y- axes on a log scale

 Suppose you want to create a scatter plot with population on the x-axis